romland/xorzee/README.md

 ## Supported cameras
-Raspberry Pi camera boards (or compatible, with sensors IMX219, OV5647 or IMX477) only.
+Camera boards with sensors IMX219, OV5647 or IMX477 only.
 USB cameras are not supported.

 ## Development notes